In this article

 Left untreated, chronic gastritis can lead to various symptoms and complications such as esophageal and stomach cancer.

 At the same time, alcohol decreases the amount of stomach acid produced, making it more difficult for it to destroy bacteria.
-These bacteria can infect the stomach, causing stomach ulcers and other harmful gastritis symptoms.
+These bacteria can infect the stomach, causing stomach ulcers and other harmful problems.

 Besides alcohol, there are other potential causes of gastritis.
 One of the main causes is a bacteria called Helicobacter pylori.
 It is unknown how it is transmitted but it is possible it is through contaminated food or water or person-to-person contact.3

-Most people do not get sick from Helicobacter pylori bacteria (or H. pylori for short).
-But those with erosive gastritis have weaker stomach linings, allowing H. pylori to cause inflammation.
-Alcohol consumption raises your risk of contracting this infection by reducing stomach acid secretion.
+Most people do not get sick from Helicobacter pylori bacteria (H. pylori).
+But those who experience inflammation due to erosive gastritis have weaker stomach linings, which allows H. pylori to directly infect the stomach lining.
+Alcohol consumption raises your risk of contracting this infection by increasing stomach acid secretion.
+This eats away mucosal protection found in the stomach lining and causes H. pylori to directly infect it.

 Crohn’s Disease, a type of inflammatory bowel disease, has been linked to gastritis in rare cases.
 This is because H. pylori is very common in patients suffering from the disease.
 Another possible co-occurring disorder is sarcoidosis, a condition in which collections of inflammatory cells grow throughout the body.